HMS Bristol (1775): Construction and career

 sloop "Aurora", both off Bahia de Bueno Vista, Cuba.
 Later in the war, she was stationed off Jamaica, and fought at the Battle of Cuddalore.

-In December 1782 she was escorting a convoy of East Indiamen when they stopped at the island of Trinidade.
+In December 1782 she was escorting a convoy of East Indiamen when they stopped at the island of Trindade.
 There she found Captain Philippe d'Auvergne of HMS Rattlesnake, which had wrecked there on 12 October 1781.
 Bristol took the survivors with her to India.

 After 1794 she was used as a prison ship (lying in Gillingham Reach, in the County of Kent), and was broken up in June 1810 at Sheerness.